Organizations will have little trouble setting and enforcing a (tight) budget for recognition. But...

 Can fall flat if not sufficiently personalized or planned |

-Non-monetary rewards remain the best way to positively acknowledge employees on a regular basis, maintaining higher engagement and morale long-term.
+Non-monetary rewards remain the best way to positively acknowledge employees on a regular basis.
+We can maintain higher engagement and morale long-term.

 Non-monetary rewards ideas for teams and individuals